 - Scrap gold buyers, found in shopping malls, office buildings, and online

-- Second-hand dealers, including pawn and "antique” shops
+- Second-hand retail dealers, including pawn and "antique” shops

-- Advertised estate dealers and a few independently owned retail jewelry stores
+- Estate liquidators and independently owned retail jewelry stores (usually on consignment)